 Disciplinary Actions.
 Part of my job for The Florida Bar was to go into firms of attorneys who were on discliplinary suspension in order to investigate the law practice management mistakes that usually contribute to the violation of Bar Rules.
 54% of the lawyer disciplinary cases handled by The Florida Bar during my tenure there traced their roots to law practice management problems, not bad lawyers.
 So how do you want to handle it when you or your partner gets disciplined and cannot practice for 90 or 180 days or even a whole year?
 Out on your ass or divestiture or. . . ?
 Best practice is to have the firm pay for defense costs and take it out of equity if the defendant is found guilty of violation of bar rules.
 If suspended the firm should pay for replacement talent out of the disciplined lawyer’s share of proceeds until he or she is fit for duty again.

 Dislike.
 What happens if one day you wake up & decide you simply don’t like practicing with your partner anymore?
-By addressing each of the above scenarios you’ll be forced to agree on policies, procedures and formulas and emergency contingency plans that will enable you to manage to go your separate ways without both coming out losers.
+Building law firm alliances by addressing each of the above scenarios you’ll be forced to agree on policies, procedures and formulas and emergency contingency plans that will enable you to manage to go your separate ways without both coming out losers.